nodeGame/nodegame-heroku/demo/README.md

- The git repos of all the games on [Demo](https://nodegamedemo.herokuapp.com/) page:
+ The git repos of all the games on then nodeGame's Heroku [Demo](https://nodegamedemo.herokuapp.com/) page:

  - [car-sharing](https://github.com/nodeGame/car-sharing)
  - [dictator](https://github.com/nodeGame/dictator)